alexZielonko/sat-scan/report/final-report.md

 ### Local Development Environment

-The `docker-compose.yml` file located at the project's root allows for the entire backend Sat System to be ran locally.
-The Data Collector, Data Analzyer, and Sat Scan API dockerfiles can be found in their respective directory, within `/applications`.
+The `docker-compose.yml` file located at the project's root allows for the entire backend Sat System to be run locally.
+The Data Collector, Data Analyzer, and Sat Scan API dockerfiles can be found in their respective directory, within `/applications`.

 Alongside the three backend applications, the `docker-compose.yml` starts RabbitMQ and Database services.
 The configuration also supports the necessary local networking between the applications and services.

 Local Next.js application development doesn't require (nor considerably benefit from) running within a Docker container.
-As such, local development instructions for the Web application can found within the project and app's `README.md`.
+As such, local development instructions for the Web application can be found within the project and app's `README.md`.

 Detailed instructions to run the Sat Scan system locally can be found in the project's main `README.md` file, located at the root directory level.